José Rizal: Retraction controversy

 Historians also refer to 11 eyewitnesses when Rizal wrote his retraction, signed a Catholic prayer book, and recited Catholic prayers, and the multitude who saw him kiss the crucifix before his execution.
 A great-grandnephew of Rizal, Fr.
 Marciano Guzman, cites that Rizal's 4 confessions were certified by 5 eyewitnesses, 10 qualified witnesses, 7 newspapers, and 12 historians and writers including Aglipayan bishops, Masons and anti-clericals.
 One witness was the head of the Spanish Supreme Court at the time of his notarized declaration and was highly esteemed by Rizal for his integrity.

 Because of what he sees as the strength these direct evidence have in the light of the historical method, in contrast with merely circumstantial evidence, UP professor emeritus of history Nicolas Zafra called the retraction "a plain unadorned fact of history."
 Guzmán attributes the denial of retraction to "the blatant disbelief and stubbornness" of some Masons.
 To explain the retraction Guzman said that the factors are the long discussion and debate which appealed to reason and logic that he had with Fr.
-Balaguer, the visits of his mentors and friends from the Ateneo, and the grace of God due the numerous prayers of religious communities.
+Balaguer, the visits of his mentors and friends from the Ateneo, and the grace of God due to the numerous prayers of religious communities.

 Supporters see in the retraction Rizal's "moral courage...to recognize his mistakes," (Note: The retraction, Javier de Pedro contends, is the end of a process which started with a personal crisis as Rizal finished the Fili.) his reversion to the "true faith", and thus his "unfading glory," and a return to the "ideals of his fathers" which "did not diminish his stature as a great patriot; on the contrary, it increased that stature to greatness."
 On the other hand, lawyer and senator José W. Diokno stated at a human rights lecture, "Surely whether Rizal died as a Catholic or an apostate adds or detracts nothing from his greatness as a Filipino...
 Catholic or Mason, Rizal is still Rizal – the hero who courted death 'to prove to those who deny our patriotism that we know how to die for our duty and our beliefs'."